Frishney History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Frishney was first found in Lincolnshire in the parish of Friskney where conjecturally, the surname is descended from the tenant of the lands of Friskney, held by Chetelbern a Norman noble who was under tenant to the King and recorded in the Domesday Book census of 1086.
 "The church [of Friskney in Lincolnshire] is in the ancient English style, and contains some elegant monuments to the Booths, and one, lately discovered, representing a knight in chain-armour, sculptured in soft sandstone, with the arms of Friskney emblazoned."

 Early History of the Frishney family

-Another 151 words (11 lines of text) covering the years 119 and 1193 are included under the topic Early Frishney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Frishney research.
+Another 76 words (5 lines of text) covering the years 119 and 1193 are included under the topic Early Frishney History in all our PDF Extended History products and printed products wherever possible.

 Frishney Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Friskney, Freskney, Freskeny, Freshney, Frishney, Friskenny, Frisknie, Frisknay and many more.

 Early Notables of the Frishney family (pre 1700)